paperswithbacktest/awesome-systematic-trading/README.md

 We're collecting (an admittedly opinionated) list of resources papers, datasets, blogs, libraries, books and methodologies for finding, developing, and running Systematic Trading (Quantitative Trading) on Futures.

-How do I pick the resources?
+How do we pick the resources?

-- Fit in Systematic Futures Trading domain
+- Fit in systematic futures trading domain
 - Focus on mid/low frequency strategies for tradability
 - Rational giving reasonable probability to bring above market performances